-The estimated costs for the retrofitting interventions are 21,000 EUR on average, including the connection to the district heating network.
+The estimated costs for the retrofitting interventions are 21,000 EUR on average per dwelling, including the connection to the district heating network.
 There are some buildings where the costs are higher because of its initial characteristics (more complex interventions due to existing walls).
 The final price for the house owners, after discounting the H2020, Basque Government and Vitoria Gasteiz Municipality grants, is 9,600 EUR on average.
-In addition, the Basque Government and Vitoria Gasteiz Municipality have created a guarantee fund for those who cannot afford this investment.
+In addition, the Basque Government and Vitoria Gasteiz Municipality created a guarantee fund for those who cannot afford this investment.

-The current heating and hot water costs per house are estimated to be around 600 EUR/year on average, corresponding to about 5,000 kWh for room heating and 1,300 kWh for hot water.
+The current heating and domestic hot water costs per dwelling are estimated to be around 600 EUR/year on average, corresponding to about 5,000 kWh for heating and 1,300 kWh for domestic hot water.
 In the case of Vitoria Gasteiz, as part of the intervention, the neighbours must change from individual heating systems to the district heating system.
 It is expected that the costs of district heating will be substantially lower than those related to actual costs, including maintenance and substitution of individual systems.
 The payback period for the intervention, purely based on recovering the investment from the savings on the operation and taxes on the buildings, is about 30 years.
 Additional benefits to the building which are not included in this calculation are for example the increased value on the property or the health and comfort benefit for the residents.

 Community involvement and citizen engagement is particularly relevant due to the nature of the building retrofitting interventions.
-The interventions are carried out in private houses and the residents’ opinion is decisive.
+The interventions are carried out in private dwellings and the residents’ opinion is decisive.
 In Spain, if the majority of a building’s residents do not agree with the intervention, this might be an insurmountable barrier for the action.